What is genetic counselling?

 - work out the chance of other family members getting the condition you’re concerned about

-- send you to support agencies or other medical professionals
+- send you to support services or other medical professionals

 - give you verbal and written information about the condition.